 There's also a short but sweet nature trail located on Ocracoke Island a few miles outside the village's limits, which introduces visitors to the Pamlico Sound via a long boardwalk that winds across a saltwater marsh.
 Perfect for birders, this small but scenic trail is seldom discovered, but easily enjoyed.

 Springer's Point is another sound access point that is filled with local wildlife.
 This preserve located within the village limits features a nature trail which winds all the way from the maritime forest to the very edge of the Pamlico Sound.
 Here, visitors will enjoy quite the show as dozens of boats, ferries, kayaks, and kiteboarders glide by en route to the Ocracoke Harbor.

-Many vacation rental companies on Hatteras Island also represent soundfront, or even canalfront homes, which refers to rentals that are situated along the Pamlico Sound's border.
+Many vacation rental companies on Hatteras Island also represent soundfront, or even canalfront homes, which refers to rental homes that are situated along the Pamlico Sound's border.
 Many of these homes feature private beaches, boat docks, large grassy yards for rigging and launching, and incredible sunsets every night of the week.
 If you want to get your feet wet in the Pamlico Sound scene, there's nothing like booking a soundfront vacation rental homes or condo to enjoy proximity to the waterfront 24/7.

 Tips and Tricks for Visiting the Pamlico Sound